 Thirdly, you must declare whether you are complying with any orders of a Standards Committee, the Legal Complaints Review Officer or the Lawyers and Conveyancers Disciplinary Tribunal.

 If you owe any outstanding costs or fines resulting from a disciplinary matter or have not complied with any other order you must declare this.
 If you have entered into a time payment arrangement and payments are up to date, there is no need to include this.

-Payment must also be made to complete the process.
-Payment must be made by or before 1 July 2018.
+Payment must be made by midnight on 30 June 2019, to complete the renewal process.
 If someone else in your organisation is attending to payment please ensure they do so prior to the due date.
-On 1 July your practising certificate will lapse and you will then have to apply for a new practising certificate rather than complete the renewal process.
+On 1 July your practising certificate will have already lapsed and you will then have to apply for a new practising certificate rather than complete the renewal process.
 If you receive emails that you have not completed the process, please do not disregard these as they are only sent to lawyers who have not fully completed the process.

 Your practising certificate will issue electronically.
 You do not need to print this off unless you would like a hard copy.

 If you have any issue with making the online declaration or want to discuss any matter please call a member of the Registry Team on 0800 22 30 30 for helpful guidance and assistance.